adventuregamestudio/ags/debian/README.md

+#Building the engine on any 32 bit Linux
+On Debian/Ubuntu, building a package (see below) is recommended.
+On other distributions, install development files of the following libraries.
+(In brackets are versions that are known to work, but other versions should work, too.)

+-   Allegro 4 (> 4.2.2)
+-   libaldmb (0.9.3)
+-   libdumb (0.9.3)
+-   libfreetype (2.4.9)
+-   libogg (1.2.2-1.3.0)
+-   libtheora (1.1.1-1.2.0)
+-   libvorbis (1.3.2)

+Download the sources with git and compile:

+    git clone git://github.com/adventuregamestudio/ags.git
+    cd ags
+    make --directory=Engine --file=Makefile.linux

+The **ags** executable can now be found in the **Engine** folder.

 #Building a Debian/Ubuntu package of AGS
-While it's not strictly necessary to do this on 32 bit architectures (one can just install the build dependencies and run `make --directory=Engine --file=Makefile.linux` on any Linux), it greatly simplifies the installation of AGS on 64 bit architectures.
+While it's not strictly necessary to do this on 32 bit architectures, it greatly simplifies the installation of AGS on 64 bit architectures.
 AGS doesn't work natively on 64 bit, but the development versions of Debian and Ubuntu will soon support parallel installation of both 32 and 64 bit versions of all required libraries.
 (This page will be